 With respect to uncertain tax positions, we all know the tax laws are complicated and subject to interpretation.
 Often the tax laws are interpreted by taxpayers and tax planners differently than interpreted by the Internal Revenue Service.
 Therefore, although a taxpayer may take a position on their tax return that falls within this “grey” area, should the IRS challenge the taxpayer’s interpretation that too would qualify for a reward under the IRS Tax Whistleblower Program, IRC 7623.

 No Reward.
-Alternatively, you can submit a Form 3949A “tip form” to the IRS in which you give them the information you have which again should be specific as possible and should include all the details you can such as names, addresses, dates, amounts, invoices or whatever other information concerns the specific tax issue you are reporting to the IRS.
+Alternatively, you can submit a Form 3949A “tip form” to report tax evasion in which you provide the IRS with information which again should be specific as possible and should include all the details such as names, addresses, dates, amounts, invoices or whatever other information concerns the specific tax issue you are reporting.
 This option does not pay a reward, but allows you to report tax fraud anonymously to the IRS.
 Line 6 of the instructions states the report may be submitted without revealing your identity.